 You should see the following screen:

-To add Google Tag Manager, check the box labelled Enable GTM and enter your container ID in the text field labelled GTM ID.
+To add GTM, check the box labelled Enable GTM and enter your container ID in the text field labelled GTM ID.

 If you need to use a different name for your dataLayer than the default "dataLayer", you can specify this in the text field labelled DataLayer name.
-This will then automatically be applied to Cookiebot, Google Tag Manager, and the Consent mode snippet.
+This will then automatically be applied to Cookiebot, GTM, and the Consent mode snippet.

 You can leave the value unchanged if you don't need to rename the dataLayer.

 Lastly, to enable Google Consent mode, check the box labelled Google Consent Mode.